-The unique manufacturing angle most people miss is the hidden formulation tax: the combination of stability, taste, uniformity, and packaging constraints that quietly “spend” your margin for error.
-If you don’t engineer around it from day one, the issues don’t always show up at release-they show up later as color changes, off-notes, texture drift, or potency trending in the wrong direction.
+The hidden formulation tax — the combination of stability, taste, uniformity, and packaging constraints — quietly eats your margin for error.
+If you don't engineer around it from day one, the issues don't show up at release.
+They show up later as color changes, off-notes, texture drift, or potency trending wrong.

 Why resveratrol behaves differently in a gummy

-Gummies aren’t a dry, protected delivery system like many other formats.
-They bring heat, moisture, oxygen, and often light exposure into the same equation.
-That combination is exactly why resveratrol can be more challenging here than brands expect.
+Gummies aren't a dry, protected delivery system.
+They throw heat, moisture, oxygen, and light into the same equation.
+That's exactly why resveratrol can be trickier here than most brands expect.

-- Heat exposure during cooking and depositing can accelerate degradation pathways.
+- Heat exposure during cooking and depositing can speed up degradation pathways.

 - Water presence (and the broader water activity picture) changes how ingredients behave over time.